Transformer-Based Video Front-Ends for Audio-Visual Speech Recognition for Single and Multi-Person Video: Model

 \subsection{Common A/V ASR Model Architecture}

 The common AV-ASR pipeline (Fig.~\ref{fig:avasr}) is shared between all of our experiments.

 \paragraph*{Acoustic Features.} We extract 80 $\log$ Mel filterbank features from the 16kHz input signal with a 25ms wide Hann window with steps of 10ms.
+Then, we fold each 3 consecutive features to produce 240-dimensional input which we denote as $\tA \in \R^T \times \R^{D_a}$, where $T$ is the number of time-steps, $D_a = 240$ is the dimensionality of the acoustic features.
 This corresponds to the acoustic features with the frequency of $\approx33.3$Hz.
-Then, we fold each 3 consecutive features to produce 240-dimensional input which we denote as $\tA \in \R^T \times \R^{D_a}$, where $T$ is the number of time-steps, $D_a = 240$ is the dimensionality of the acoustic features.

 \paragraph*{Visual Features.} The source videos have varying frame rates in the range from 23 to 30 frames per second.
 In order to synchronize the features, we re-sample the video frames at the frequency of the audio features (33.3Hz) using the nearest neighbor interpolation.
 Then, we crop the videos centering near the mouth region to produce frames of the size $128 \times 128$.
 The video is fed then into the video front-end (Section~\ref{ssec:model:video-front-ends}) which yields the video features $\tV \in \R^{T} \times \R^{D_v}$ of dimension $D_v = 512$.